Proposals for the 2019 Social Issues Roundtable

-The Public Education and Communication Committee (PECC) invites the membership to submit proposals for the Social Issues Roundtable (SIR) to be held at Neuroscience 2018 in San Diego, CA. Submitters should consider neuroscience topics that have an impact on society, particularly in terms of ethics or social awareness.
+The Public Education and Communication Committee (PECC) invites the membership to submit proposals for the Social Issues Roundtable (SIR) to be held at Neuroscience 2019 in Chicago, IL.
+Submitters should consider neuroscience topics that have an impact on society, particularly in terms of ethics or social awareness.
 The Committee seeks to select a topic with broad appeal that touches on a timely social issue.
 Unless recent developments have occurred, topics appearing in the past three years will be less favorably considered.
 On the other hand, the principal argument in favor of a topic should not be that it has not been represented for many years.
-The titles of the past three years’ SIRs are as follows:

 It is required that you name in your proposal a chair (perhaps yourself) who has already agreed to be responsible for the SIR and three to five speakers who have also agreed to participate.
 The chair must be a member of SfN.
 Speakers may be SfN members or nonmembers.
 The chair’s responsibilities include entering submission requirements for the entire session and making sure that all speakers have returned necessary logistical and programming information to SfN.
 Please note that during the submission and review process, the proposer (if different than the chair) will be the primary contact.
 After acceptance into the annual meeting program, the chair becomes the primary contact and is responsible for relaying any and all important information to and from the speakers.

 The Society for Neuroscience will provide the SIR chair and speakers with complimentary registration, round-trip economy class airfare, and two nights’ hotel stay at one of the annual meeting headquarters hotels.

 PECC selects the SIR in March, in time to include the final title in the Preliminary Program.
 This means that it should be well-developed in design, particularly in regard to an agreed upon chair and speakers, in November or December.